ethereum-optimism/superchain-ops/tasks/sep/zora-001-MCP-L1/VALIDATION.md

   **After:** `0x0000000000000000000000000000000000000000000000000000000000000001` <br/>
   **Meaning:** The Safe nonce is updated.

-The only other state change is a nonce increment of `0xefCf0c8faFB425997870f845e26fC6cA6EE6dD5C`, which is the account sending the transaction and is the only signer on the safe.
+The only other state change is a nonce increment of an owner on the safe.
+If simulating it will be `0xa4000bdd2bb92ce6750b31f1eeda47bd1cb8e6e4`, but if your ledger is connected it may be a different one of the safe's owners.